-- White-Water Rafting on the Tully River (Mission Beach, QLD): The Class III to IV rapids of the Tully River swoosh between lush, rainforested banks.
+- know you're alive.
+Several operators welcome novices and the more experienced.
+See "The Blue Mountains," in chapter 6. - White-Water Rafting on the Tully River (QLD): The Class III to IV rapids of the Tully River swoosh between lush, rainforested banks.
 The guides are professional, and the rapids are just hairy enough to be fun.
 It's a good choice for first-time rafters.
-See "The North Coast: Mission Beach, Townsville & the Islands" in chapter 7. - Four-Wheel-Driving on Fraser Island (QLD): Burning down 75mile Beach in a 4×4 on the biggest sand island in the world is liberating, if not great for the environment.
-Paradoxically, the island is ecologically important and popular with nature lovers.
+See "The North Coast: Mission Beach, Townsville & the Islands," in chapter 8. - Four-Wheel-Driving on Fraser Island (QLD): All roads here are sand, and even spectacular 75-mile Beach is a designated road.
+Getting around by 4×4 on the biggest sand island in the world is quite an experience.
+The island is ecologically important and popular with nature lovers.
 Hike its eucalyptus forests and rainforests, swim its clear lakes, and fish off the beach.
-See "Fraser Island: Ecoadventures & Four-Wheel-Drive Fun" in chapter 7.
+See "Fraser Island: Ecoadventures & Four-Wheel-Drive Fun," in chapter 8. - Game Fishing: Battle a black marlin off Cairns and you might snare the world record; that's how big they get